 Why Choose Kinesiology?

 The College of Kinesiology offers tremendous opportunities and lots of fun activities for your first year.
 Our fabulous student council (KiSS) is very involved with first‑year students.
 One of the first events organized is offered in

 KIN Life – Learn, Work, Play is a College of Kinesiology initiative designed to create outstanding experiential learning opportunities for Kinesiology Students, and other students actively involved in programs administered by the College of Kinesiology.
-Students involved in our academic program, Recreation Services, Campus Recreation, and Huskie Athletics will all benefit from this program’s training, educational opportunities, seminars, and practical learning experiences.
+Students involved in our academic program, USask Rec, Campus Recreation, and Huskie Athletics will all benefit from this program’s training, educational opportunities, seminars, and practical learning experiences.
 To register for KIN Life events, click here!

 Kinesiology Students' Society